JunyaoC/esdm-student-mobile/README.md

 ### Import Boilerplate DB

-Once's that done, you will need to import the boilerplate database into MySQL.
+Once that's done, you will need to import the boilerplate database into MySQL.
 Visit PhpMyAdmin in your machine after starting Apache and MySQL.

 ![](doc_img/4.png)